Who is Gary Marbut?

 conversion technology to convert excess but low-value forest

-biomass into green power at the forest cleanup project location
+biomass into green electricity at the forest cleanup project

-and use the power grid to transport this desirable green
+location and use the power grid to transport this desirable

-electricity to willing buyers.
-This process is carbon
+green electricity to willing buyers.
+This process is

-neutral and produces zero pollution, unlike wildfires, and would
+carbon neutral and produces zero pollution, unlike wildfires,

 Health care.
 Working for the Tanana Chiefs Conference under